AlacrisIO/alacrity/README.md

   In s (abstract v) /\ p.valid m ->
   (concrete (p.observe s m)) = (second (react i v (write m)))
 ```
-XXX If we realize that the equality matters even for data that is otherwise opaque to this candidate,
-XXX (because the protocol may very well include our carrying and relaying messages we can't decrypt;
-XXX or things like commutatively encrypted / decrypted messages, e.g. for shuffling decks of cards).
-XXX then it is less important to restrict the view than to restrict the (en|de)cryption effects.
-XXX Even if all the messaging is public (which it kind of is, in the Strand Space model of the attacker),
-XXX the participant cannot do anything useful with it.

 In other words, for every actual state that the view represents, we
 have to ensure that if that protocol state observed this message, then